Mailed ballots were most popular last year, but 20 million weren’t returned

 More than 7,500 ballots were nixed when that same voter also cast a ballot in person.

-And in more than 3,300 cases, election officials said someone mailed a ballot back — but the officials said they had no record of ever sending it to that person.
+In more than 3,300 cases, election officials said someone mailed back a ballot that they had no record of sending.

 Nearly 9,000 ballots were rejected because the person who cast them had died.
-One of the quirks of the state-run election system is that some states will refuse ballots cast by voters who officials learn died before Election Day, while other states will allow them.
+One of the quirks of the state-run election system is that some states refuse ballots cast by voters who die before Election Day.
+Other states allow them.

-Congressional Democrats pushed a bill through the House Tuesday that would update the Voting Rights Act of 1965, creating a new formula for deeming which states are so racist that their elections need intense Justice Department supervision.
+Congressional Democrats pushed a bill through the House on Tuesday that would update the Voting Rights Act of 1965, creating a new formula for deeming which states are so racist that their elections need intense Justice Department supervision.
 The bill also would make it easier for courts to block voting changes in the states.

-The legislation is a slimmed-down version of a broader election overhaul that would set national standards for conducting elections, including automatic voter registration, nixing voter-ID laws and requiring states to offer mailed balloting without requiring a reason.
+The legislation is a slimmed-down version of an election overhaul that would set national standards for conducting elections, including automatic voter registration, nixing voter ID laws and requiring states to offer mailed balloting without requiring a reason.
 It also would upend the way most states draw their legislative district maps.

-And the bill would regulate how states cleanse their election rolls, with voting-rights activists saying they fear valid voters are being knocked off without sufficient reason, amounting to another form of voter suppression.
+The bill also would regulate how states cleanse their election rolls.
+Voting rights activists say they fear valid voters are being knocked off rolls without sufficient reason, amounting to another form of suppression.

 Some roll-cleaning, though, is routine.

-The Election Assistance Commission says states removed nearly 18.8 million names from their voting lists between 2018 and 2020, or about 8.2% of all registered voters.
-In about a third of those instances, a voter was nixed after failing to respond to a notice, while moves out of a jurisdiction or death of a voter were the next two most frequent reasons.
+The Election Assistance Commission said states removed nearly 18.8 million names, or about 8.2% of all registered voters, from their lists from 2018 through 2020.
+In about a third of those instances, a voter was nixed after failing to respond to a notice.
+The next two most frequent reasons were moving out of a jurisdiction or the death of a voter.

 Sign up for Daily Newsletters